SHOPPING TOURISM OF PRODUCTS WITH CULTURAL IDENTITY

-Shopping Tourism of Products with Cultural Identity refers to the activity of trade of products identified with a destination such as contemporary and traditional handicraft, local creative industries of touristic interest, gastronomical products, vanguard designs and traditional and vanguard cultural products, among others, which are related to an economic and commercial vision that integrates the local industries of any territory and whose point of interest is Shopping Tourism.
+Shopping Tourism of Products with Cultural Identity refers to the activity of trade of products identified with a destination such as contemporary and traditional handicraft, local creative industries of touristic interest, gastronomical products, vanguard designs and traditional and contemporary culture products, among others, which are related to an economic and commercial vision that integrates the local industries of any territory and whose point of interest is Shopping Tourism.

 This class of tourism allows to offer the traveler a unique and different experience to get to know and acquire objects, artefacts and other products elaborated exclusively in said tourist destination whose cultural identity is appreciated in the elaboration and imprint of each product.